ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

 - Use the `<dictionary-id>` from the file path to find the dictionary in the `cspell-dicts` `README`.
 - If the dictionary **is** marked as Bundled with CSpell, [enable it](#enable-a-dictionary).
 - If the dictionary is **not** marked as `Bundled with CSpell`, [install and import the dictionary package](#install-and-import-a-dictionary).
-- If the search has no relevant results, [add the word to `.config/cspell/project-specific-words.txt`](#add-word-to-project-specific-wordstxt).
+- If the search has no relevant results, [add the word to a custom dictionary](#add-word-to-a-custom-dictionary-configcspellcustom-dicts).

 ### Install and import a dictionary